orenbaldinger/orenbaldinger.github.io/readme.md

 I have designed and implemented JSON schemas and validators.

-I have written high-performance data-processing pipelines.
+I have written high-performance data, document, and file processing pipelines.

-I have designed, developed, and maintained over many years complete web applications wrtten in PHP, MySQL, JavaScript, HTML, CSS, SaaS, and Authorize.net.
+I have designed, developed, and maintained over many years complete web applications wrtten in PHP, MySQL, and JavaScript.

-I have maintained and expanded on existing software projects written in Python, C#, VB.NET, and PHP.
+I have maintained, taken over, and expanded existing software projects written in Python, C#, VB.NET, and PHP.

-I have written and consumed APIs, and built OCR and document processing applications.
+I have written and documented public APIs, built ecommerce applications, and created reporting platforms.

 I am experienced in refactoring, and writing secure, maintainable, and testable code.
-I am comfortable with Docker, Typescript, APIs, TSQL, UML, OAUTH, Selenium, Unit Testing, and Agile development strategies.
+I am comfortable with Docker, Typescript, UML, Bash, OAUTH, Selenium, Unit Testing, and Agile development strategies.

-## Projects

-NLP-JSON

-Data pipelines

-Ticket systems

-Quote aggregator

-Project and file management software

 ## Contact